-Seven different format items will be reviewed by the staff in the Library Thesis Format Office: 1) paper requirement; 2) typeface and quality; 3) spacing; 4) margins; 5) page numbering; 6) title page; and 7) abstract.
+Six different format items will be reviewed by the staff in the Library Thesis/Dissertation Format Office: 1) typeface and quality; 2) spacing; 3) margins; 4) page numbering; 5) title page; and 6) abstract.
 However, these items will no longer be reviewed prior to the request for appointment of the student's final examination committee.
 Instead, this review will take place at the time the student's thesis or dissertation is deposited at the library, after all changes and modifications requested by the student's Examining Committee have been made.